Mctripp10/clustering-iris-flower-data/README.md

 # Clustering Iris Flower Data

-Program that utilizes unsupervised learning clustering algorithms (agglomerative clustering and DBSCAN) to analyze and build identification models for the iris flower dataset.
+Program that utilizes unsupervised learning clustering algorithms (agglomerative clustering and DBSCAN) to build models for identifying the iris flower dataset.

 Contained in the Code folder is `clustering_alg.py`, the program containing my code for both agglomerative clustering and DBSCAN.
 There is also